The landscape is a universal symbolic image, thick with narration and

 American exploring issues of identity, memory and the passage of time,

-I have chosen to paint primarily through a lens from the first American
+I have chosen to paint through a lens from the first American

 art movement, The Hudson River School of Landscape Painting, to parallel

-Although produced on a single panel, the landscapes and abstracts are segmented
+Although produced on a single wooden panel, my ethereal landscapes are often joined with segments

-is explored through the application of paint onto panel.
+passage of time.
+The artistic process used to explore these subjects is reflected through the application of paint onto panel.
 Just as memories

 emerge in and out of our sub-consciousness, contorting into surreality,